MaeveHughes/Yay-for-Yoga/README.md

     1. As a First Time Visitor, I want to learn more about Yay for Yoga.

         1. Users are greeted with a well laid out and eligible navigation bar to go to the page of their choice.
-Underneath there is an image of a woman doing yoga and a quote by Judith Hanson Lasater.
         2. Underneath there is an image of a woman doing yoga and a quote by Judith Hanson Lasater.
         3. The user has the opportunity to scroll down and learn more about the studio.